C. W. W. McLean: Early life

-McLean was born in Saint John, New Brunswick in 1882.
+MacLean was born in Saint John, New Brunswick in 1882.
 His father, Brigadier General Hugh Havelock McLean, was a lawyer and politician who served as Lieutenant-Governor of New Brunswick, Canada from 1928 to 1933.
 He was educated at the Royal Military College of Canada in Kingston, Ontario from 1897 to 1899.

 Career

-McLean began his military career as a lieutenant in the Canadian Non-Permanent Active Militia, and on 7 March 1900 received a commission in the British Army as a second lieutenant in the Royal Artillery.
+MacLean began his military career as a lieutenant in the Canadian Non-Permanent Active Militia, and on 7 March 1900 received a commission in the British Army as a second lieutenant in the Royal Artillery.
 He saw active service in the Second Boer War in South Africa from 1899 to 1901.

-During World War I, Major McLean commanded the 52 Brigade Royal Horse Artillery, 9th Scottish Division, British Army.
+During World War I, Major MacLean commanded the 52 Brigade Royal Horse Artillery, 9th (Scottish) Division, British Army.
 He was awarded a Distinguished Service Order (DSO) in 1915, a bar in 1917 "for conspicuous gallantry and devotion to duty.
 He has commanded his battery with great skill and courage.
 He has observed fire and commanded the battery from an observation post under heavy fire with great coolness and accuracy." and a second bar in the same gazette.